JooaeSon/JooaeSon/README.md

 👋 Hello My name is Jooae.
 I am a back-end developer.

 My major is <b>GLOBAL SCHOOL OF MEDIA, IT University</b>✨.
 Through the media department, I have experienced various 4th industry fields such as development, service planning, design, etc. I decided to develop it myself through various experiences.
-I am a developer who dreams of developing IT services considering user convenience and necessity.
-The main languages I use are Java and Python.
+I am a <b>developer who dreams of developing IT services considering user convenience and necessity</b>.
+The main languages I use are <b>Java</b> and <b>Python</b>.
 I developed the service through number 2 for team project experience using Java-based Spring Framework.
 The main interests are <b>web development</b> and <b>computer vision</b> that people can use and interact with in their daily lives.
 </br>

 ## 💕 Career